q66/cffi-lua/docs/semantics.md

   performed first, same with `enum`s.
-- **Equality comparisons** never raise an error, but a notable **difference from LuaJIT** is that metamethods are only ever triggered on compatible Lua types, which means comparisons against `nil` will always be `false` no matter what.
+- **Equality comparisons** never raise an error, but a notable **difference from LuaJIT** is that metamethods are only ever triggered on compatible Lua types, which means comparisons of `cdata` and `nil` (or other Lua values) will always be `false` no matter what.
 Incompatible `cdata` pointers can always be tested for address equality.

 ### Table keys and cdata